SonidoCristalino/vifm/README.md

 3. Once we generate the repositories within our source.list, we can easily do: `sudo apt-get install ueberzugpp`
 4. Then, we must download two scripts from the [vifmimg](https://github.com/thimc/vifmimg) page
-5. Within this page we must download two files: `vifmimg` and `vifmrun`.
+5. Within this page we must download two scripts: `vifmimg` and `vifmrun`.
 You must download them in a raw text.
 6. Then, you must copy them to a directory that is into `$PATH`, just like `/usr/local/bin`.
-7. After having copied to this `/usr/local/bin/` directory, we must give it execution permits as follows:
+7. After having copied to this `/usr/local/bin/` directory, we must give it execution access as follows:
    `chmod a+x vifmimg` and `chmod a+x vifmrun`
-8. As our terminal is kitty, so we must follow the following comment: https://github.com/jstkdng/ueberzugpp/issues/81#issuecomment-1623923211
-9. As we can see, we need to create a file into `$HOME/.config/ueberzugpp/config.json` with the following
+8. As our terminal is kitty, so we must follow the following comment: https://github.com/jstkdng/ueberzugpp/issues/81#issuecomment-1623923211    As we can see, we need to create a file into `$HOME/.config/ueberzugpp/config.json` with the following text:
-   text:

      ```bash
      {